PhotonMastr/ConvertU-CLI/README.md

 ## Why ConvertU?

-- It has a bunch of different units.
-We don't have an installer right now but for now you can just make shortcuts in your searchbar to easily access ConvertU
+- It has a bunch of different units, and very easy to use installer for Linux and MacOS.

 - FOSS, You are free to modify, read, distribute the code as outlined in GPL3